zyoungdev/fct/README.md

 # Functional Programming Library for C++

-Try your hand at functional programming in C++ by harnessing the power of mirrored Haskell functions.
+Try your hand at pure functional programming in C++ by harnessing the power of the various Haskell libraries.

 ## Prerequisites